-Fad diets are a dime a dozen, and many of them are attractive for the very same reasons they are ineffective.
-The Ice Cream Diet is one such plan, one that seems too good to be true…and it likely is.
+Fad diets are a dime a dozen, and many of them are attractive for the very same reasons they’re ineffective.
+The ice cream diet is one such plan, one that seems too good to be true — and it likely is.

 A few forms of this diet exist, but none are particularly groundbreaking.
-So, how do they work and are they worth your while?
+So, how do they work and are they worthwhile?

-The original ice cream diet is based on a book authored by Holly McCord.
-The premise is simple: add ice cream to your daily routine, and you’ll lose weight.
-But the actual diet in practice has little to do with any weight loss benefits found in ice cream.
+The original ice cream diet is based on a book authored by Holly McCord in 2002.
+The premise is simple: Add ice cream to your daily routine and you’ll lose weight.
+But the actual diet in practice has little to do with any weight loss benefits associated with ice cream.

-“This is a calorie-restricted diet,” explains dietician Jo Bartell, Head of Coaching at Rise, a coach-driven weight loss program.
+“This is a calorie-restricted diet,” explains dietitian Jo Bartell.
 “Anytime people follow a calorie-restricted diet and eat fewer calories than they burn throughout the day, or more than they ate before following the plan, they lose weight.”

 The diet suggests that you can add the sweet creamy treat to your daily life and still lose weight.
-This isn’t because ice cream contains any magic weight loss powers, but because you’re otherwise eating healthfully and limiting calories.
+This isn’t because ice cream contains any magic weight loss powers, but because you’re limiting calories.

-In addition to ice cream, dieters are given low-fat, high-fiber meal plans.
-They are also told to eat more vegetables and fruit, which are all healthy suggestions.
+In addition to ice cream, dieters are given low fat, high fiber meal plans.
+They’re also told to eat more vegetables and fruit, which are all healthy suggestions.

-Clearly, there is backfire potential.
-Bartell warns that by making ice cream “allowable” on a diet, you may come to think of it as a “free” food, or one that won’t affect your weight loss efforts.
+Clearly, there’s backfire potential.
+Bartell warns that by making ice cream “allowable” on a diet, you may come to think of it as a food that won’t affect your weight loss efforts.

 “Anyone who eats 1,200 calories per day will lose weight in the short term, because the body will be in caloric deficit,” she says.
 “This has to do with lack of calories and not the ice cream.”

 Eating only ice cream is never healthy.
-And consuming large amounts of ice cream while on a calorie-restricted diet carries much more risk than does a little extra padding on your tummy.
+And consuming large amounts of ice cream while on a calorie-restricted diet carries much more risk than does a little extra weight.

-Bartell adds that not all foods characterized as health foods are in fact healthy, and that many “cleanse” type diets are potentially dangerous because they promote extremely low caloric intake.
+Bartell adds that not all foods characterized as health foods are in fact healthy, and that many “cleanse” type diets are potentially dangerous because they promote extremely low calorie intake.

 Occasional treats like ice cream are okay when you eat an otherwise healthy diet, but they should never be the foundation of your daily sustenance.